top of page

 Facilitators:

-Adwin Singh, Head of Cyber Security, Inland Revenue
+Adwin Singh, Cyber Security Domain Lead – CISO Office, Inland Revenue

 Kyle Wong, Cyber Security Technology Specialist - CISO Office, Inland Revenue NZ